sourcegraph/sourcegraph-public-snapshot/doc/admin/permissions/webhooks.md

 Sourcegraph exposes endpoints to receive webhooks.
 These endpoints are authenticated, so we make sure the requests come from a trusted source.

 1. Sourcegraph receives a webhook request with one of the supported events
-1. Based on the event data, sourcegraph schedules a permission sync job
+1. Based on the event data, Sourcegraph schedules a permission sync job
 1. Standard permission syncing mechanism handles the scheduled job, leading to a sync of permissions of the relevant user or repository from the code host

 ## Advantages